mishmanners/TalksandEvents/Talks/AIhackdayBNE25.md

 ## Talk Title

-### 🤖 Skills for the age of AI tools: How to build resilience and effectively use the technology available
+### 🤖 Skills for the age of AI tools: How to effectively use the technology available

 ## Abstract